Anthony Hudson MBE MA

 Garden of Remembrance

-Families wishing to contribute to the SAMA (82) (South Atlantic Medal Association 1982) “Garden of Remembrance” are encouraged to contact the custodian Mark Griffin; many families have already contributed information about their loved ones but others may not know of its existence.
+Families wishing to contribute to the SAMA (82) (South Atlantic Medal Association 1982) “Garden of Remembrance” are encouraged to contact SAMA (82) directly; many families have already contributed information about their loved ones but others may not know of its existence.
 The Garden of Remembrance is accessible from the link in this paragraph, on line from the SAMA (82) website and on the computer in the Chapel Memorial Room.

 Click here to visit the SAMA (82) website.